ms12334/RegEx_Excercise/README.md

 sample3.py will extract book titles, author names, and published years.

 sample4.py will generate books_updated.xml.
 This doesn't use re.DOTALL or re.S option.
 Instead, (?s) was added at the beginning of RegEx.
-Also this example shows how to use group name as a reference.
+Also this example shows how to use a group name as a reference.